nxskok/stad29-notes/slides_d29.md

-## xxx  Track and field data, yet again
+##  Track and field data, yet again

 * `cfa` works easier on actual data, such as the running records: